Skip to content

 Want to speed up the self-seasoning?

-Try “moisturizing” the pan!
+Try “conditioning” the pan!
 After cleaning, heat over a low flame for about 15-30 seconds— just until the pan is too hot to touch.
 Add a few drops of high-heat oil (no more than a dime size) and wipe all over the surface of the pan using a paper towel.
 Wipe until you can't see the oil.
 All you need is a microscopic layer—any more and the excess oil could make the pan sticky.
 Then just store the pan, and you’re good to go ‘til next time.

 Getting the Most Out of Your Modular Knife Storage